BlareRobinson/NFLStatReports/NFLReportsApp/README.md

 # NFLReportsApp

-A Console App that pulls Players stats/data in the NFL, from an API.
-This App asks the User if they would like to search for a player or quit out the app.
+A Console App that pulls Players stats/info in the NFL, from an API.
+This App asks the User if they would like to search for a player, the Cleveland Browns (which is an external text file) or quit out of the app.
 If they select "Serach for Player" they are then prompted to enter the Players name.
-Once they in the players name, that plays info is pulled from the API.
+Once they enter the players name, that players info is pulled from the API.

 # Basic Requirements